When Audio Separation Hurts Zero-Shot ASR: Evaluating SAM-Audio with Whisper on Bengali and English Speech

 \subsection{ASR Models and Zero-Shot Inference}

-We evaluate multiple variants of the Whisper automatic speech recognition model, covering a wide range of model capacities: \emph{tiny}, \emph{base}, \emph{small}, \emph{medium} and \emph{large-v3}.
+We test several different variants of the Whisper automatic speech recognition model, spanning a wide range of model sizes: \emph{tiny}, \emph{base}, \emph{small}, \emph{medium}, and \emph{large-v3}.
 No fine-tuning or adaptation is performed on either dataset, and all models are evaluated in a strictly \emph{zero-shot} setting.
 Fine-tuning is outside the scope of this study because our objective is to determine whether passing audio through a separation model such as SAM-Audio improves signal quality and zero-shot recognition performance.
-The models are therefore used directly to transcribe the input audio using its pretrained weights, reflecting common real-world use case in which Whisper is applied to previously unseen recordings.
+The models are therefore used directly to transcribe the input audio, reflecting a common real-world use case in which Whisper is applied to previously unseen recordings.

-For both datasets, zero-shot inference is first performed on the \emph{raw noisy audio} to establish a baseline ASR performance.
+Zero-shot inference is first performed on the \emph{raw noisy audio} from both datasets to establish the baseline ASR performance.